smartvalor/valor-membership/README.md

 # ValorNetwork

-This repository will host smart contract and protocol specifications related to Smart Valor platform Currently it is hosting the membership stakes timelocked contract only under folder
+This repository will host smart contracts related to Smart Valor memberships Currently it is hosting the stakes timelocked contract under folder

 ```
 contracts/membership